Geccles/websiteOpt/README.md

 Optimize the html and css to achieve a PageSpeed Insights score of 90+ for Mobile and Desktop.

-I created two images for this.
-I created a small pizzeria.jpg for index.html and a larger one for pizza.html for optimization.
+*Just a side note, I created two images one is a small pizzeria.jpg for index.html and a larger one for pizza.html which allowed for better optimization.

+Below you can see my test in PageSpeed Insights.

 ![image](desktopPageSpeed.png)